chainflip-io/chainflip-eth-contracts/docs/Vault.md

 - `swapIDs`:       The unique identifiers for this swap (bytes32[]), used for create2

-- `tokenAddrs`:    The addresses of the tokens to be transferred
+- `tokens`:        The addresses of the tokens to be transferred

 ## `getKeyManager() → contract IKeyManager` (external)

  Get the KeyManager address/interface that's used to validate sigs

 Returns